-Lower-Saxony is primarily involved in development cooperation on the ground in sub-Saharan Africa by supporting projects in the Eastern Cape (South Africa) and in Tanzania.
-In addition to development cooperation with partners abroad, the state supports development education and information work at home and promotes the Association for Development Policy of Lower-Saxony (VEN) in corresponding projects.
+Lower Saxony is primarily involved in development cooperation on the ground in Sub-Saharan Africa by supporting projects in the Eastern Cape (South Africa) and in Tanzania.
+In addition to development cooperation with partners abroad, the state supports development education and information work at home and promotes the Association for Development Policy of Lower Saxony (Verband Entwicklungspolitik Niedersachsen e.
+V. – VEN) in corresponding projects.

-Lower-Saxony has been working successfully with the Eastern Cape since 1995 in the areas of qualified school/vocational education, university cooperation, the expansion of renewable energies, youth encounters, culture and sport, as well as in the field of health.
+Since 1995, Lower Saxony has been working successfully with the Eastern Cape in the areas of qualified school/vocational education, university cooperation, expansion of renewable energies, youth encounters, culture and sports as well as in the field of health.
 Both partners support the exchange particularly intensively through voluntary services (e.g. "Weltwärts") in sports and social projects.
-The partnership is characterized by a lively culture of mutual visits - especially at the political level.
+The partnership is characterized by a lively culture of mutual visits, especially at the political level.

-As an active contribution to the implementation of the UN Sustainable Development Goals, the State of Lower-Saxony adopted Development Policy Guidelines in September 2015 at the end of a broad dialogue process.
-In order to further strengthen civil society engagement, the State Chancellery of Lower-Saxony set up a "round table" with various social groups, non-governmental organizations active in development policy, municipal umbrella organizations, churches and business associations.
-Over a period of two years, a strategy with concrete recommendations for action for the implementation of the development policy guidelines was jointly developed.
-This was adopted by the cabinet in September 2017.
+As an active contribution to the implementation of the UN Sustainable Development Goals, the state of Lower Saxony adopted development policy guidelines in September 2015.
+In order to further strengthen civil society engagement, the Lower Saxony State Chancellery has set up a "round table" with various social groups, non-governmental organizations active in development policy, leading municipal associations, churches and business associations.
+In 2017, the cabinet adopted a strategy with concrete recommendations for action to implement the Development Policy Guidelines, and a progress report was submitted in 2021.